cybersonic/ColdFusion-Circuit-Breaker/README.md

 	"I am the fallback value."
 );

-// With NO FALLBACKB value - errors will propagate. var result = circuitBreaker.execute(
+// With NO FALLBACK value - errors will propagate. var result = circuitBreaker.execute(
 	function() {
 		return( "Hello from a closure." );